The Voice UK: Reception

 The first series became BBC One's biggest new entertainment series on record with a consolidated series average of 9.2million/38.5% share.
 Across all episodes, including results shows, The Voice UK averaged 8.54m/36.3%.
-The second series suffered a lot from clashes with Britains Got Talent and premiered 7.47 million viewers in the official ratings.
+The second series suffered a lot from clashes with Britain's Got Talent and premiered 7.47 million viewers in the official ratings.
 It went on to have the most successful final, however, with 8 million tuning in.
 This series averaged 7.45m/26.8%.

 From series 3 onwards, the show was moved to a January start to avoid clashes with Britain's Got Talent.
 This paid off as the 3rd series averaged a much higher viewership of 8.1m/31.6% and series 4 went on to average 8.55m/34.8% making it the most watched series to date.
 Series 5, the final series to air on the BBC, took a large fall in the ratings.
 It premiered with an official 7.87m, the second lowest to date.
 The reason behind this is thought to be the dramatic change in coaches after the fierce backlash from Tom Jones' axing.
 The new coaches were met with mixed reactions, although Boy George grew much more popular amongst viewers.